Transitional regulation on entry

 Application of temporary protection in accordance with Section 24 of the German Residence Act (AufenthG) in relation to refugees from Ukraine

-For the first time, Ukrainian nationals seeking protection will have Article 24 of the AufenthG applied to them.
-This article is based on EU Directive 2001/55/EC, which was developed in 2001 in response to conflicts related to the former Yugoslavia This is a residence permit for a maximum of 3 years which does not require an asylum procedure.
-Should asylum be sought, the processing would be paused during the residence title according to Section 24 of the AufenthG.
+Section 24 of the AufenthG applies to Ukrainian nationals seeking protection.
+This article is based on EU Directive 2001/55/EC, which was developed in 2001 in response to conflicts related to the former Yugoslavia.
+This is a temporary residence permit for the temporary protection of certain groups of people who therefore do not require an asylum procedure.
+Should asylum be sought, the processing would be paused during the residence title according to Section 24 AufenthG.
 In addition, the refugees from Ukraine are to be distributed between the federal states or municipalities and districts on the basis of the Königstein formula.

 The residence permit can be applied for by Ukrainian citizens and individuals who had a valid permanent residence permit in Ukraine and cannot safely return to their country of origin, as well as in individual cases individuals who temporarily resided in Ukraine and cannot safely return to their country of origin.